Julian97/miku-monday/USER_GUIDE.md

 - `/help` - Show help information
 - `/status` - Show bot status, subscription info, and next scheduled post date
 - `/countdown` - Show time remaining until next Miku Monday
+- `/unsubscribe` - Remove this channel from bot subscriptions
 - `/feedback` - Send feedback to the developer (@JulianC97)
-- `/listchannels` - Developer-only command for managing subscriptions (privacy protected)

-> **Note:** The bot also sends daily hype messages to build anticipation for Miku Monday!
+> **Note:** The bot also sends daily hype messages at 8:00 AM Singapore Time to build anticipation for Miku Monday!

+## Managing Your Subscription

+### Unsubscribing a Channel

+If you want to remove the bot from a channel:
+1. Send `/unsubscribe` command in the channel
+2. The bot will confirm removal and stop sending messages to that channel
+3. To resubscribe later, simply send `/start@itsmikumondaybot` again

+> **Note:** You can only unsubscribe channels, not private chats.
+To remove the bot from a channel completely, you'll need to remove it as an administrator in your channel settings.

 ## Privacy Protection